-The Owners shall not Commence the Development unless the County Council Minimum Balance has been paid into the Developers’ Contingency Bank Account – County Council and the balance in that account thereafter stands at not less than the Minimum Balance as applicable until such time as all payments required to be made to the County Council under this Deed have been paid in full .

-Without prejudice to paragraph 1 of this Schedule, in the event that money is withdrawn from the Developers’ Contingency Bank Account – County Council so that the balance of the account falls below the County Council Minimum Balance, the Owners shall not Occupy any further Dwellings from that date until an amount at least equal to the difference between the County Council Minimum Balance and the balance of the account has been paid into the Developers’ Contingency Bank Account – County Council in order to make up the difference.

 The Paying Owners shall pay to the County Council the sum specified in Column 2of each row of the table in Schedule 30A, on or before the date on which the total number of Dwellings specified in Column 1 of that row have been Occupied on the Site .

 The Owners shall ensure that no more than the total number of Dwellings specified in each row of Column 1 of the table in Schedule 30A have been Occupied on the Site (unless the corresponding sum specified in Column 2 of the same row of the table has been paid to the County Council.
 In that regard: